 “Every charity is a non-profit, but not every non-profit is a charity.”
 This axiom describes the source of much confusion between “non-profits” and “charities”.

 A non-profit organization is created under state law.
-Non-profits conduct activities which are not designed to create profits to benefit owners, but to conduct activities which have some socially desirable impact.
+Non-profits conduct activities that are not designed to create profits to benefit owners but to conduct activities that have some socially desirable impact.
 For example, a farm cooperative may be formed by a group of farmers to give them better buying power as a group than any would have as an individual farmer.
 Non-profits do not pay income tax on the surplus of receipts over expenses.

 Contact The Law Office of John C. Grundy

 The land of non-profit and charitable organizations is a legal minefield requiring competent and experienced legal counsel, like Attorney John Grundy.
 Call today to schedule an appointment to discuss your organization or idea.